unixunion/solace-provision/README.md

 appliance version you have in your cluster. see: [cargo.toml](/cargo.toml)

-If you dont find a supported version in the [rust_solace_semp_client](https://github.com/unixunion/rust_solace_semp_client.git) repo, you can make a request for one, or you can make your own using [solace_semp_client](https://github.com/unixunion/solace_semp_client.git), and applying the patches in that repo too.
+If you dont find a supported version in the [rust_solace_semp_client](https://github.com/unixunion/rust_solace_semp_client.git) repo, you can make a request for one, or you can make your own using [solace_semp_client](https://github.com/unixunion/solace_semp_client.git).

 Then simply point the dependency in cargo.toml to the filepath or git repo + branch where you have your generated OpenAPI classes.